uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 close attention to, and which we describe in the sections below (including major issues, labelled "[Major Issue]" that you should be particularly mindful of).

-Please note that the items below refer to a complete Project 1 implementation (i.e., Assignments 1 and 4 of the chirc project), so some of the items will not apply to the Intermediate Submission (most notably, you are not expected to use threads or mutexes in that submission).

 In general, your SNU score will be determined as follows:

 - **Satisfactory**: Your submission has a few of the issues described below (but no